 These options are recognized only if no other arguments are present in the command line.
 Abbreviations are not recognized.
 This makes Mailutils MH implementation compatible with the standard usage for GNU tools.

-6. Several programs behave differently (see Program Diffs);
+6. Several programs behave differently (see Differences in MH Program Behavior);

 3.19.1.1 New and Differing MH Format Specifications